kcadet91/ALIGN-App/README.md

 # Grant-Risk-Assessment-App-Streamlit
-#  Grant Proposal Risk Scanner
+#  Assessing Language Impact for Grant Narratives (ALIGN)

 This app is a prototype tool designed to help researchers and grant writers screen their proposals for politically sensitive language that may be flagged by reviewers or pose a risk to funding.